We can often watch some students works which are not credible because of a lack of knowledge or misinterpretation of forces.

 Applied force or "Drag": External force acting directly on a body.
 (For example, a character pushing an object)

-Elastic force or "Spring": Physical ability of some objects change shape when a force acts on them deformation.
-An object has the ability to return to its original form when it stops the deformation.
-(For example, a rubber ball or subjected to an impact in other words, the very beginning of squash and stretch)
+Elastic force or "Spring": Physical ability of some objects to change shape when a deforming force acts on them .
+An object has the ability to return to its original form when deformation stops.
+(For example, a rubber ball subjected to an impact or in other words, the principle of squash and stretch)

-Force Push or "Thrust": Reaction force described quantitatively by Newton's third law and is based on action and reaction.
-(For example, the force exerted against a gun and that makes the reverse is exactly equal in magnitude to the force driven by the bullet.)
+Thrust: Reaction force quantitatively described by Newton's third law and based on action and reaction.
+(For example, the force exerted against a gun and makes it recoiling the exact same magnitude as the force driven by the bullet.)

-Buoyancy force or "upthrust": Also called "Buoyant Force" in English, It is the upward support force on an object immersed in a liquid (For example, the force that receives a character in water and allow to float)
+Buoyancy or "Upthrust": Also called "Buoyant Force", is the upward supporting force on an object immersed in a liquid (For example, the force that receives a character in water and allow him to float)

 According to a classical definition, a force is any agent capable of modifying the amount of movement or shape of materials.
 Nothing moves without a force, your job is to understand why things move !